-Remembering what you’ve been through and how that strengthen your mindset can help you bypass the negative thought loops that kick in when you want to give in.
+Remembering what you’ve been through and how that strengthened your mindset can help you bypass the negative thought loops that kick in when you want to give in.

 But when you accept the pain and refuse to give in or give up you engage the sympathetic nervous system -your fight or flight response- to change the hormonal flow.
-It’s similarly to when you don’t want to run but then you go anyway and you enjoy it, and the author says that you can tap on that switch on call.
+It’s similar to when you don’t want to run but then you go anyway and you enjoy it, and the author says that you can tap on that switch on call.

 The reason why you want to push the hardest when you want to quit the most is to help you callous your mind.

 You want to get to a point where not doing the things that you know you should do haunts you.

 If you didn’t go for a run on a given day, you want in the evening to be bothered by it.
 If you skip what you were supposed to be doing and it doesn’t bother you, you’re not there yet.

 When you visualize you might want to visualize the final success, but it’s important you also include the challenges, the reason why you’re doing it, the darkness which is fueling you.

 You need to have those answers to be ready when the difficulties will inevitably arise.

 David Goggins says that to answers those questions you might want to slow down during intense exercise to think more clearly and then re-accelerate again.